-- The 2017 Act expanded the definition of CFCs and the classes of income subject to Subpart F - For U.S. corporations, it implemented a quasi-territorial system with GILTI functioning as a minimum tax on low-taxed income - But for U.S. individuals, the Act dramatically increased the tax associated with business income earned through CFCs - This was not necessarily contemplated, but it results from preexisting features of U.S. tax, including (a) the fact that Subpart F (and therefore GILTI) inclusions are not entitled to qualifying dividend treatment (see Rodriguez v.
+- The 2017 Act expanded the definition of CFCs and the classes of income subject to Subpart F. - For U.S. corporations, it implemented a quasi-territorial (?) system with GILTI functioning as a minimum tax on low-taxed income. - But for U.S. individuals, the Act dramatically increased the tax associated with business income earned through CFCs. - This was not necessarily contemplated, but it results from preexisting features of U.S. tax, including (a) the fact that Subpart F (and therefore GILTI) inclusions are not entitled to qualifying dividend treatment (see Rodriguez v.
 Commissioner, 5th Cir.
-2013); (b) the fact that high taxed income is treated as GILTI but individuals are not entitled to indirect foreign tax credits; (c) individuals are not entitled to the dividends received deduction; section 956 remains in place for non-Subpart F income or GILTI - For example, as defined, GILTI includes high taxed income from services as if it were low taxed income from intangibles - Congress gave individuals no warning or time to restructure
+2013); (b) the fact that high taxed income is treated as GILTI but individuals are not entitled to indirect foreign tax credits; (c) individuals are not entitled to the dividends received deduction; section 956 remains in place for non-Subpart F income or GILTI.